Gamson3/Scrabble-lite/clients/mobile/README.md

-# Word Morph Duel mobile wrapper
+# Word Rush ⚡ Mobile Client

-This folder hosts a minimal Capacitor shell that packages the React/Vite Morph Duel client for Android and iOS builds.
-The shell simply serves the compiled `clients/web` bundle inside a native WebView, giving us parity across desktop and mobile deliverables for phases 7 and 8.
+This folder hosts a minimal Capacitor shell that packages the React/Vite Word Rush web client for Android and iOS builds.
+The shell simply serves the compiled `clients/web` bundle inside a native WebView, providing a hybrid mobile app that shares the same codebase as the web client.

 ## Prerequisites